 Flow 23 --- RSA-2048 → ML-KEM-768 Immediate Rotation

-This scenario shows an instant successor upgrade from a classical RSA-2048 key to a post-quantum ML-KEM-768 key with capability reduction acknowledgment and then proves that the old KID can still be used transparently:
+This scenario shows an in-place algorithm migration from a classical RSA-2048 key to a post-quantum ML-KEM-768 key with capability reduction acknowledgment.
+The key identifier (kid) is FIXED across rotation — rotation advances the key material to a new version under the same kid — and the same KID keeps working transparently:

 -